-- The containers and lids were initially weighed for every batch, to track their weights and to determine what to subtract later to get the dough's mass without disturbing the sealed containers during the rising process.
-Then the flour was measured into each container to exactly 150.0 g. - 2.
-Tap water was put into a bowl to use in measuring out the weight for the hydration of the dough.
-This was done at least 2 hours in advance so the water could come to a constant temperature. - 3.
-All ingredients were weighed out into individual, clean containers. - 4.
-Every additive was measured out to their respective weights, then room temperature water from the same bowl was added to bring up the weight of the mixture to 112.5 grams and left to sit for at least 10 minutes to bring the whole mixture to room temperature. - 5.
-Salt was mixed with the flour, then the containers were sealed briefly and shaken side to side to mix the flour and salt together. - 6.
-The yeast and the hydration mixture were added together, staggering the times between each of them by 2 minutes in order to allow the time to mix the doughs before the yeast was done proofing for 10 minutes in the mixture. - 7.
-Mix the hydration mixture and yeast with the flour and salt and then knead the dough for 20-30 seconds on a clean surface.
-Put the dough in the container, and seal it with the lid, taking the initial weight measurement. - 8.
+- The containers and lids were initially weighed every batch to track their weights and to determine what to subtract later to get the dough's mass without disturbing the sealed containers during the rising process, then the flour was measured to each container to exactly 150.0g. - Tap water was put into a bowl to collectively use in measuring out the weight for the hydration of the dough, this was done at least 2 hours in advance so the water could come to a constant temperature. - 3.
+Weighed out all the ingredients in clean containers individually.

+- 4. Every additive was measured out to their respective weights, then room temperature water from the same bowl was added to bring up the weight of the mixture to 112.5 grams and left to sit for at least 10 minutes to bring it to room temperature. - Salt was mixed with the flour, then the containers were sealed briefly and shaken side to side to mix the flour and salt together. - 6.
+The yeast and the hydration mixture were added together, staggering the times between each of them by 2 minutes to allow the time to mix the doughs before the yeast was done proofing for 10 minutes in the mixture. - Mix the hydration mixture, yeast and with the flour and salt and then knead the dough for 20-30 seconds on a clean surface after the ingredients, put it in the container, and seal it with the lid, taking the initial weight measurement. - 8.
 Every 20 minutes, take a new measurement of the weight in the container to track weight loss for a total of 120 minutes.

 The way the saccharomyces cerevisiae ferments, it consumes sugars in the dough and creates ethanol and CO2 as products of the reaction (Lahue, C. et al. 2020).
-This particular strain of yeast prefers a glucose rich environment (Mazzoleni, S. et al.2015).
+This particular yeast prefers a glucose rich environment (Mazzoleni, S. et al.2015).
 The additives that were selected for this project were based on many home ingredients since adding something to the yeast might yield a healthier yeast and therefore a healthier rise of the bread dough.
-Since the rise of the bread is the CO2 being created by the saccharomyces cerevisiae fermentation, we can see how active something is by how it consumes the natural sugars in the flour, and we can track this activity by the weight loss of the dough.
-For this experiment a total of 3 batches of 10 dough balls were made and then the average of the measured weight losses over a 2-hour period was recorded and graphed to show how much of the mean weight loss was based on the additive used in the water of each respective dough.
-The goal for this project was to get an accurate measurement of weight based on the additive solely of the additive in the hydration part of the bread making process.
-To make sure that everything was weighed out accurately, I checked yeast activity following explicit guidelines for each batch of doug.
+Since the rise of the bread is the CO2 being created by the saccharomyces cerevisiae fermentation, we can see how active something is by how it consumes the natural sugars in the flour and track it by its weight loss.
+For this experiment a total of 3 batches of 10 dough balls were made and then the average of the measured weight losses over a 2 hour period was recorded and graphed to show how much of the mean weight loss was based on the additive used in the water of each respective dough.
+The goal for this project was to get an accurate measurement of weight based off of the additive solely of the additive in the hydration part of the bread making process, so, to make sure that everything was weighed out accurately and followed explicit guidelines for each batch of dough done to check yeast activity.